MarieLynneBlock/MarieLynneBlock/README.md

 <br>

 #### What’s Playing Now?
-Here’s a glimpse into my current soundtrack as I code and create—feel free to tune in!
+Here’s a glimpse into my current soundtrack as I code.
+Feel free to tune in!

 <p align=right><sub> (and remember, support your artists!) </sub></p>